First Positronium Lifetime Imaging using $^{52}$Mn and $^{55}$Co with a plastic-based PET scanner: Author contributions statement

 \section{Author contributions statement}

 The J-PET scanner, the techniques of the experiment, and this study were conceived by P.M.
 The data analysis was conducted by M.D.
 Signal selection criteria were developed by M.D, P.M. and S.S., applied by M.D., and verified by S.S.
 The samples were prepared by K. Kubat.
-JC, NR, RW and AB designed and carried out the irradiation and processing of the $^{54}$Fe targets.
-Authors M.D., S.S., E.Y.B., A.B., J.C., N.C., C.C., E.C., J.H., S.J., K.Kacprzak, T.K., Ł.K., K. Kasperska, A.K., G.K., T.K., K. Kubat, D.K., S.K.K, A.K.V., E.L., F.L., J.M., S.M., W.M., S.N., A.P., P.P., S.P., A.P., B.R., M.R., N.R., A.R., K.S., M.S., A.S., T. S., P.T., K.T.A., S.T., K. V. E., R.W., E.Ł.S, and P.M. participated in the construction, commissioning, and operation of the experimental setup, as well as in the data-taking campaign and data interpretation.
+J.C., N.Razzaq, R.W. and A.B. designed and carried out the irradiation and processing of the $^{54}$Fe targets.
+Authors M.D., S.S., E.Y.B., A.B., J.C., N.C., C.C., E.C., J.H., S.J., K.Kacprzak, T.K., Ł.K., K. Kasperska, A.K., G.K., T.K., K. Kubat, D.K., S.K.K, A.K.V., E.L., F.L., J.M., S.M., W.M., S.N., A.P., P.P., S.P., A.P., B.R., M.R., N. Rathod, N. Razzaq, A.R., K.S., M. Skurzok, M. Słotwiński, A.S., T. S., P.T., K.T.A., S.T., K. V. E., R.W., E.Ł.S, and P.M. participated in the construction, commissioning, and operation of the experimental setup, as well as in the data-taking campaign and data interpretation.
 K.Kacprzak took part in developing the J-PET analysis and simulation framework.
-M.S. and K.Kacprzak performed the timing calibration of the detector.
+M.Skurzok and K.Kacprzak performed the timing calibration of the detector.
 E.C. developed and operated short- and long-term data archiving systems and the computer center of J-PET.
 S.S. established the relation between energy loss and TOT and the dependence of detection efficiency on energy deposition.
 P.M. and E.Ł.S conceptualized the study, secured the main financing and supervised the whole project.
 The results were interpreted by P.M., E.Ł.S, S.S., and M.D.
 The manuscript was prepared by P.M., E.Ł.S, S.S., and M.D. and was then edited and approved by all authors.